 Primary Care School and Training Hubs

 The KSS Primary Care Department has been involved in Training Hub development since its inception, with some of the earliest precursors – Community Education Provider Networks – flourishing in the region.
 Now adopted as the vehicle of choice by NHS England, the Primary Care School exists to oversee and quality manage the Training Hubs and educational activity for the entire workforce – student and qualified, with the specific remit of supporting recruitment and retention.
 The work of the Training Hubs requires close collaboration between NHSE, ICBs and HEIs, with the Primary Care School providing the educational and quality governance for their activity.

 Allison Hawes is Head of the School of Primary Care for KSS and leads a team of Clinical Leads / Associate Deans who are a group of working clinicians with interests and qualifications in primary care education and its management.
 Their work leads the educational networks in their local areas, including the team of GP Tutors based in localities.
 There is more information about the Training Hubs on their webpages.

 We would be pleased to hear your views on the primary care website and would also like to hear from you if you feel there are areas we should improve on or have missed.
-Please email the Primary Care School team.
+Please email the Primary Care Department team.